2021 COURSES: RESILIENT AND READY

 *COVID-19 Testing Requirements

 Testing is one layer of the safety system which ensures that students arrive at their course healthy.
 All students must both obtain a FDA-authorized COVID-19 viral test and submit their negative test result no earlier than 72 hours prior to the first day of course.
-A student may obtain what is called an “anti-gen test” or “rapid test.”
+While we strongly encourage the PCR test because of its greater accuracy, a student may obtain what is called an “anti-gen test” or “rapid test".
 If a student elects to obtain a rapid test, however, they must both obtain the rapid test and submit their negative test result no earlier than 24 hours prior to the first day of course.

 - Test results must be submitted to Chesapeake Bay Outward Bound School (CBOBS) prior to course start.